 Tip: a pre-breakfast charge and another quickie when you shower after sport might be enough to see you through every day.

 To me, the AW6 and AW SE feel like they have highly similar performance characteristics and also similar to my AW5.
 Once you have had the always-on screen of the AW6, a move to an AW SE becomes quickly annoying, especially during sport.

-The AW6 claims 1000 charge cycles will reduce the battery to 80% capacity and that might still yield a full-day’s usage.
-Realistically this means that many of us should consider selling our Apple Watches every 2-3 years, although Apple does offer a battery replacement service for about $100.
+The AW6 claims 1000 charge cycles will reduce the battery to 80% capacity and that might still yield a full day’s usage.
+Apple quotes a 4-year battery life so you should consider selling your Apple Watches every 2-3 years, although Apple does offer a battery replacement service for about $100.